-Our Blow Your Own Ornament events will be held every Friday and Saturday from 8AM-6PM, starting on November 15th and continuing on through December 21nd.
-The ornaments are $40 each and take about 10 minutes to make!
-We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each ornament!
-Up to three colors can be used per ornament, and our master glassblower, Jordan, will create the design with the colors that you choose.
+We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each piece!
+Up to three colors can be used per piece, and our master glassblower, Jordan Stanton, will create your piece based on the colors and design of your choice.

-Interested in knowing more about the process of making an ornament?
+Interested in knowing more about the process of making a glass-blown masterpiece?
 Here’s how it’s done:

 - Our kiln, which is a furnace that heats the glass, will be heated to 2000 degrees approximately 24 hours prior to the events.